I’m sitting, waiting to provide my identity documents.

 The skull shows our drives and impulses in life.

-While each part of the face reveals different clues, the challenge (and the fun) is to combine them all into an overall picture.
+While each part of the face reveals different clues, the challenge (and the fun) of good face reading is to combine them all into an overall picture.
 Just one characteristic is not sufficient and can be misleading.

 If someone, for example, has a big nose and very small ears, one can assume that this person will overextend himself.
 His strong will pushes him but his small ears speak of the need for more rest and recreation.
 In the end, the ears win and this person will be slowed down by physical exhaustion.

-We all read faces the whole day.
+We are all face reading the whole day.
 We know that sagging corners of the mouth express a negative life attitude.
 A red, large-pored bulbous nose is mostly an indication of an alcoholic or that small lips are not a sign of indulgence and hedonism.
 If we are in love, our whole body seems to glow and shine and our eyes twinkle happily.

 Our life experiences have taught us to interpret facial features in a certain way and with our intuition, we are mostly right.
 Physiognomy teaches us to translate these unconscious into conscious impressions.